Welcome to TVOnMySide

 Should I just switch to another provider?

 We’d like you to stay because most blackouts don't last long.
-Also, blackouts affect every provider.
-In 2023, there were more than 320 stations that pulled their signal from customers, so even if you switch you’ll likely still face blackouts.
+In 2024 alone, there were 94 stations that pulled their signal from customers, and there have been 40 so far in 2025, so even if you switch you’ll likely still face blackouts.
 (Source: ATVA.com)

 TOMS